1 Day Zooming through Zürich

 CENTRAL STAY: Hotel Limmathof (190 CHF for one night, split among two people)

-If you’re looking for accommodation that connects with major public transportation routes while conveniently located centrally to the city’s iconic landmarks at unbeatable low prices, look no further than Hotel Limmathof!
+If you’re looking for accommodations that connect with major public transportation routes while being conveniently located centrally to the city’s iconic landmarks at unbeatable low prices, look no further than Hotel Limmathof!
 Situated in the heart of Zürich’s Old Town, this historic home serves business and leisure travelers alike.
-As you continue on your journey through Switzerland, you won’t have to travel too far since the Zürich HB transit station is just a quick five minute walk across the river!
-From there, Zürich Airport (ZRH) can be reached with regular 10-minute direct connections heading to the Flughafen Zürich stop.
-The Central tram stop is also located directly in front of the hotel, which can provide 30-minute direct connections to the airport departing every 10 to 15 minutes.
+During our stay, we enjoyed a double room comprising one of the many 62 options within the hotel distributed across two houses.

 Bright and cozy hotel room with a wooden double bed and matching furniture in Zürich, ideal for travelers

-During our stay, we enjoyed a double room comprising one of the many 62 rooms of the hotel distributed across two houses.
-All rooms come equipped with a private bathroom, more than 50 channels available on a flat screen TV, a desk with reading lamp, and all the other fixings you’d expect from an affordable, down-to-earth offering.
-The double room had the perfect amount of comfortable space for the two of us—even as we battled our fevers in bed—and if desired these larger rooms are available on request for single traveler use.
+All rooms come equipped with a private bathroom, more than 50 channels available on a flat screen TV, a desk with a reading lamp, and all the other fixings you’d expect from an affordable, down-to-earth offering.
+This double room had the perfect amount of comfortable space for the two of us—even as we battled our fevers in bed—and if desired these larger rooms are also available on request for single traveler use.

 What to Do in Zürich?